 Youth Enquiry Service (YES)

 YES provides a free, independent 1:2:1 counselling service for young people aged 12 to 25 years old.
 This can be accessed by self-referral or by another person or agency.
 All appointments take place at the YES drop-in at 'The Link'.
+They also offer a Wellbeing Drop In service on Saturdays from 10am - 6pm at their Eagle House Link centre.

 Free, safe and anonymous online counselling and support for children and young people in Jersey.
 Kooth has a range of tools, tips and articles to help young people who want support with their mental health and wellbeing.